 LP/PPs that receive State aid have different retention periods of project related supporting documents.
-LP/PPs receiving aid granted under the GBER have to retain documents for 10 years from the date on which the last aid was granted under the relevant GBER scheme of the Programme.
+LP/PPs receiving aid granted under Article 20 of GBER have to retain documents for 10 years from the date on which the last aid was granted under the relevant GBER scheme of the Programme.